 The typical floor framing construction comprises of a 16 in. deep wide module NWC pan joist system with 5 1⁄4 in. slab.
-The total thickness of the structural floor assembly is 21 1⁄4 in., and the pan joist system is spaced at 66 in.
+The total thickness of the structural floor assembly, representative of the effective beam depth, including both slab thickness and pan depth, is 21 1⁄4 in., and the pan joist system is spaced at 66 in.
 Intermittent 3⁄4 in. slab depressions, due to programmatic and engineering details, break the continuous plane of the structural concrete slab.
 The typical roof framing construction comprises of a 4 in.
 NWC slab on a 2 in.
 20 gage composite deck.
 The total thickness of the structural roof assembly is 6 in.